 doing.
 This is an extremely dumbed-down version of At the Gates.
 Somehow, they managed to take the riffing style of Dismember

-(which they had adopted earlier in their career, only utilized to a lesser extent) and to simplify it even more in an attempt
+(which they had adopted earlier in their career, only utilized to a lesser extent) and to simplify it in an attempt to make

-present on their earlier albums.
-There are brief moments where you are reminded of the old days, though the band was so intent
+was present on their earlier albums.
+There are brief moments where you are reminded of the old days, though the band was so

-on creating another Reign In Blood (yet one more album that saw a great band trading artistic integrity for the almighty
+intent on creating another Reign In Blood (yet one more album that saw a great band trading artistic integrity for

-dollar) that they never expand upon the few decent ideas that appear, here.
-The longest song is just under four minutes, which
+the almighty dollar) that they never expand upon the few decent ideas that appear, here.
+The longest song is just under four

-is a departure from the ways of old.
-Oddly, the lengthiest song on here is the aforementioned "Under A Serpent Sun", which
+minutes, which is a departure from the ways of old.
+Oddly, the lengthiest song on here is the aforementioned "Under A Serpent

-shows some faint signs of their previous style, though the production ruins it.
-These guys really lost their soul when Alf
+Sun", which shows some faint signs of their previous style, though the production ruins it.
+These guys really lost their soul

-Svensson left the band.
+when Alf Svensson left the band.
 Personally, the only worthwhile song on here is "Need".
-This one still manages to maintaint he miserable
+This one still manages to maintaint

-atmosphere from the past, though it's far too short.
-However, it has some realy dismal guitar melodies and an eerie whispered
+he miserable atmosphere from the past, though it's far too short.
+However, it has some realy dismal guitar melodies and an

 "Now let the final darkness fall"